 On 10 August 2009, ARCA Director Noah Charney was featured on CBC Radio's Q with Jian Ghomeshi.
-In the interview guest hosted by Jane Farrow, Charney discusses ARCA's Masters Program in International Art Crime studies and he describes the importance of an interdisciplinary approach to art crime.
+In the interview guest hosted by Jane Farrow, Charney discusses ARCA's Postgraduate Program in International Art Crime studies and he describes the importance of an interdisciplinary approach to art crime.
 Additionally, he answers questions related to what opportunities graduates can expect to pursue upon their completion of the program.
 For anyone interested in learning more about the MA Program this is a great place to start.
 To access the Q with Jian Ghomeshi podcast click the title of this post or click here.

 Further inquiries can be sent to Mark Durney, Business and Admissions Director of the 2010 MA Program, at firstname.lastname@example.org .

 Q is Canada's liveliest arts, culture and entertainment magazine.
 It's a smart and surprising tour through personalities and cultural issues that matter to Canadians.

 ARCA (Association for Research into Crimes against Art) is an interdisciplinary think tank/research group on contemporary issues in art crime.
 This international non-profit organization studies issues in art crime and cultural property protection, runs educational programs, and consults on art protection and recovery issues brought to them by police, governments, museums, places of worship, and other public institutions.